Oxford one day itinerary is your way to explore one of the most known cities in the United Kingdom, where is

-Oxford is just 55 miles away from London, it make Oxford one of the top in our list of day trips from London.
+Oxford is just 55 miles away from London, it makes Oxford one of the top in our list of day trips from London.

 Oxford to London train – Oxford one day itinerary

-There are train at every hour for your day trip to Oxford.
+There are trains every hour for your day trip to Oxford.
 It is a common track in England, and especially from London.
-Our best advice on where to take the train to Oxford, is Marylebone.
+Our best advice on where to take the train to Oxford is Marylebone.

 The station is on the Bakerloo Line of the Tube, it is really easy to reach.
-It is a small station with link to the Oxfordshire, is never too crowded, and has a lot of serviced in place.
+It is a small station with a link to the Oxfordshire, is never too crowded, and has a lot of service in place.
 In less than one hour you can start your day trip Oxford, sometimes you have to change the train to reach your destination.
-Check before pay your ticket.

 Oxford or Cambridge to visit

 At this question, we will reply absolutely both.
 There is no one more than others.
 Even if both cities have an authentic British characteristic, both are different.
 So try to plan in advance your trip and try to stay overnight in one of them and find a journey for the other right the day after.

 It is easy to find accommodation in Oxford or in Cambridge, just be aware, the accommodations in these destinations are pricy.